AndrewWang12345/Chat-Bot-Frontend/server/README.md

 # Language Model API – FastAPI Backend
 This is a FastAPI backend for generating text using a pretrained Transformer-based language model.
 The model is served via an API endpoint and takes a text context from the frontend, returning a generated string of text.
+I originally integrated the Python GPT into a NodeJS and ExpressJs backend, but I later learned about FastAPI and changed it to avoid the extra step.

 ## Features
 - Loads a pretrained PyTorch language model